axiestudio/axiestudio/README.md

 - **Multi-agent orchestration** with conversation management and retrieval.
 - **Deploy as an API** or export as JSON for Python apps.
 - **Deploy as an MCP server** and turn your flows into tools for MCP clients.
+- **Integrated Store** with one-click flow import and modern search functionality.
 - **Observability** with LangSmith, LangFuse and other integrations.
 - **Enterprise-ready** security and scalability.